FranciscoMed/FutsalDynasty/README.md

    - Home advantage modifier (1.1x)
    - Team strength calculation (70% ability, 30% fitness, multiplied by form and morale)
    - Automatic background simulation during time advancement
+   - **Detailed Event Logging**: All match events (goals, cards, substitutions) are logged and displayed in the UI.
+Player ratings and statistics are generated for each match.

 9. **Multiple Competitions**
    - **First Division**: 12-team league with player team + 11 AI teams (reputation 40-70)